wqking/datomu/readme.md

 **--octave-range**
 Used by 'unicode' converter.
 Specifies the range of the octaves to convert to.
 The default value is 3, that means, the converted note pitches are within 3 octaves.

+### More explanation on coverter and scale

+A 'scale' is a sequence of notes or chords.
+For example, 'cmaj' scales contains 7 notes, C4, D4, E4, F4, A4, B4.
+A converter maps the data to scales.
+'digit' converter converts the digit 1-7 to C4-B4, 8 and 9 to C5 and D5.
+Each note has default duration of quarter note.
+The digit 0 doubles previous note's duration.
+'letter' converter converts the letters a-z.
+The first 7 letters a-g are converted to C4-B4.
+The second 7 letters h-n are converted to one octave higher, C5-B5, the third 7 letters are converted to C6-B6, etc. The space and some symbols ' ,.!?;:' double previous note's duration.
+'unicode' converter converts each unicode value to a note, and limits the pitch to certain octaves.

+The converters and scales are not limited to the ones in current code.
+It's very easy to add new converters and scales.
+When you add new stuff, I suggest you to use simplest algorithm as much as possible.
+Too much artificial algorithm or human intervention will distort the raw data.
+We want to listen the music from the raw data.
+Nature is the most beautiful.

 ### Example commands

 `python datomu.py --converter digit --scale jp-hira --outputer midi --data-file mydata.txt --output-file myoutput.mid --tempo 120 --instrument 41 --note-count 100`